Free Interactive Tool – Sponsored by Docugami Inc.

 The NTEE code might be adjusted by the IRS to better reflect the nature of the mission of the organization.
 The IRS publishes an updated table of the NTEE codes by EIN periodically and we update our database weekly.
 If you think that your NTEE code needs to be adjusted with the IRS, follow these guidelines from the IRS.

-If an NTEE Code or UN SDG classification needs to be adjusted, please contact us
+If any information displayed for your organization (website, address, NTEE Code, UN SDG classification, etc) needs to be adjusted, please contact us

 How are UN SDG Classification and NTEE Codes Used?